 The mimicry problem with dairy is casein.
 Goat’s milk contains no casein, making all grass-fed goat’s milk products safe.

 Now, let’s talk about cows.
 Have you heard of A1 versus A2 cows?
-Basically, it’s a genetic variant of cows, with most U.S. cows giving us A1 milk and some, giving us casein-free A2 milk.
-Thus far, we know if you have certified A2 cows, they produce A2, casein-free milk products.
+Basically, it’s a genetic variant of cows, with most U.S. cows giving us A1 milk and some, giving us casein-modified A2 milk.
+Thus far, we know if you have certified A2 cows, they produce A2, casein-modified milk products.
 Always use organic, grass-fed A2 cow products.
 In addition, unpasteurized milk products contain more beneficial bacteria for your microbiome and many more nutrients.
 However, it’s more complicated than bio-mimicry so proceed with caution.

 Consume A2 products in small quantities as all dairy will tend to spike your insulin a bit.
 Find Jersey-cow, grass-fed non-pasteurized (raw) cheese from Farmstead Fresh farms at wisechoicemarket.com.
 I adore their Havarti cheese and eat it in very small quantities.
 Consider adding 3-4 organic raspberries.
 It is the perfect dessert!
 For pizza, find a minimally processed non-soy veggie cheese containing (safe) potato starch and tapioca starch.

 Forget dairy milk and dairy coffee creamer.
 Why?
 Adding dairy to coffee nukes the healthy polyphenols in the coffee.
 Organic A2 butter and cream cheese are acceptable.
 For yogurt and kefir, stick to goat’s milk or coconut-derived.
 In fact, you can find some delicious coconut ice cream at wisechoicemarket.com.